akarimhammoud/CUNY-SPS/608_Data_Visualization/Final/README.md

-# Final Project 608 - Global Air Poluttion from 1990 to 2017
+# Final Project 608 - Global Air Pollution from 1990 to 2017

 ## You can access the [Visualization here](https://karimhammoud.shinyapps.io/final1/)